-As of December 31, 2013, the Association purchased a fixed rate treasury notes amounting \$\mathbb{P}9,999,363\$ which carries annual coupons at the rate of 1.63% with a maturity of 3 years and pays interest semiannually.
+In 2013, the Association purchased a fixed rate treasury notes amounting P9,999,363 which carries annual coupons at the rate of 1.63% with a maturity of 3 years and pays interest semiannually.

-Interest income on investment in available-for-sale financial asset amounted to ₱130,493 and ₱1,512,877 in 2013 and 2012, respectively.
+Interest income on investment in available-for-sale financial asset amounted to P150,446 and P130,493 in 2014 and 2013, respectively.
 The Association's investment in debt security is classified as available-for-sale financial asset measured at fair value.
-The mark to market movement in the fair value is recognized in OCI and this amounted to \$\frac{1}{2}\$53,984 for the year ended December 31, 2013.
+The mark to market movement in the fair value is recognized in OCI and this amounted to P248,516 gain and P253,984 loss, respectively, for the years ended December 31, 2014 and 2013.